 Research impact refers to the effect of research beyond academia, reflecting a desire for knowledge to benefit other sectors of society, both public and private.
-Impact is, however, hard to measure, with citation measurement tools such as Google Scholar relying on a quantitative rather than qualitative approach, and in Law, there are often significant time lags between publication and indications of impact.
-Legal academics in common law jurisdictions often measure research impact by looking at citations in peer-reviewed publications as well as references in judgments, parliamentary proceedings, and law reform reports.
+Impact is, however, hard to measure, especially in fields such as law where significant time may pass between publication and any indication of impact.
+Citation measurement tools, such as Google Scholar, rely on a quantitative rather than qualitative approach, leading common law academics to look to other forms of impact measurement, such as references in legal opinions, intervenor submissions, judgments, parliamentary proceedings, and law reform reports.
 The use of case studies is also a recognized method for demonstrating research impact and accountability for public funds.